section-engineering-education/engineering-education/articles/java-jdbc/index.md

 published: true
 url: /engineering-education/java-jdbc/
 title: Getting Started with Java JDBC
-description: This article will be an introduction to Java database connectivity, we will learn how to perform various database query operations from a Java application.
+description: This article introduces Java database connectivity.
+We will learn how to perform various database query operations from a Java application.
 author: paul-juma
 date: 2021-01-22T00:00:00-17:00
 topics: []